 In its time from 1905 to around 1920, there was probably no residence in Bacolor more elegant, indeed palatial, than the Valdes-Liongson mansion.
-Constructed in 1905 by Roman Valdes Juico y Angeles and his wife Florentina Liongson, it lorded over the town plaza along with the Bacolor church.
-It was remarkable for its elegant verticality: the entresuelo rose twenty four feet, there was a magnificent “pasa senorita” staircase [ the most beautiful in Bacolor, and the easiest to climb up as well ] with a double landing, and the ceiling of the “piano nobile” main floor rose twenty feet.
+Constructed in 1905 by Roman Valdes y Angeles and his wife Florentina Liongson, it lorded over the town plaza along with the Bacolor church.
+It was remarkable for its elegant verticality: the entresuelo rose twenty four feet, twin stairs led to a landing which culminated in a magnificent “pasa senorita” staircase [ the most beautiful in Bacolor, and the easiest to climb up as well ], and the ceiling of the “piano nobile” main floor rose twenty feet.
 The double doors of the mansion also rose suitably; the tall sliding doors that led from the “sala” to the “balcon” in front were decorated with multicolored glass panes.
-The sophisticated “en suite” interior decoration — including the architectural details, furniture, and the handpainted walls — was entirely in Art Nouveau style.
+The sophisticated “en suite” interior decoration — including the architectural details, furniture, and the handpainted walls — was entirely in the Filipino Art Nouveau style, probably the work of Alejandro Caudal (the Dr. Luis Santos residence, Pariancillo, Malolos, Bulacan; the Lerma, later Gallego-Ongsiako, “Villa Caridad” residence, New Manila; etc.) or Emilio Alvero (the Soriano-de Montemar residence, San Miguel district, Manila; the Barcelona-de Santos residence, San Juan; etc.).
 An industrious Japanese gardener, then the height of fashion, tended the lovely grounds.
 The mansion was eventually inherited by Roman’s and Florentina’s eldest daughter Rosario “Charing” Valdes y Liongson, who married Dr. Emilio “Miling” Gonzalez y Sioco of Sulipan, Apalit.

 Well before the onslaught of lahar in 1991, the Valdes-Liongson mansion was sold to the industrialist Geronimo Berenguer de los Reyes for reconstruction at his Gateway Business Park in General Trias, Cavite.